dataluscorp/browser/extensions/spellcheck/docs/index.rst

-Occasionally bugs are filed pointing out situations where perfectly legitimate words are missing from the English spell check dictionary in Firefox.
+Occasionally bugs are filed pointing out situations where perfectly legitimate words are missing from the English spell check dictionary in Datalus.
 This article describes the process for adding a word to the dictionary.

 The process is pretty straight-forward:

 #.
-Get a clone of mozilla-central (see :ref:`Firefox Contributors' Quick Reference`), if
+Get a clone of mozilla-central (see :ref:`Datalus Contributors' Quick Reference`), if
    you don't already have one, and make sure you can build it successfully.
 #.
 Get into the dictionary sources directory using this command: